 \paragraph{Diminishing returns of scale}

 The problem with the bigger-is-better approach is not simply that it is inaccessible.
-It also does not consistently produce the best models, and, after a given point, even shows diminishing returns.
+It also does not consistently produce model improvements, and, after a given point, even shows diminishing returns.
 On many tasks, benchmark performance as a function of scale tends to saturate after a certain point (see \autoref{fig:benchmarks}).
 In addition, there is as much variability in model performance between models within a similar size class as there is between models of different sizes~\cite{open-llm-leaderboard}.
-Indeed, there are many factors beyond scale that are important to produce performant AI models.
-For instance, choosing the right model architecture for the data at hand is crucial and Transformer-based models, widely perceived to be SOTA on most or even all ML benchmarks, are not always the most fitting solution.
+Indeed, many factors beyond scale are important to produce performant AI models.
+Choosing the right model architecture for the data at hand is crucial.
+Transformer-based models, widely perceived to be SOTA on most ML benchmarks, are not always the most fitting solution.
+For instance, when working with tabular data of the kind commonly produced in enterprise environments, tree-based models produce better predictions, \emph{and} are much faster (and thus less expensive and more accessible) compared to neural network approaches (\autoref{fig:benchmarks}d).
+This is notably due to the fact that their inductive bias is adapted to the specificity of columnar data \citep[]{grinsztajn2022tree}.

-For instance, when working with tabular data of the kind commonly produced in enterprise environments, tree-based models produce better predictions, \emph{and} and are much faster (and thus less expensive and more accessible) compared to neural network approaches.
-This is notably due to the fact that their inductive bias is adapted to the specificity of columnar data \citep[][and \autoref{fig:benchmarks}a]{grinsztajn2022tree}.
-Training or fine-tuning strategies can also play a very important role \cite{davidson2023ai} -- for instance, in text embeddings where for a model of the same size, and often even for the same type of pre-trained model fine-tuned in a different manner, to produce useful similarities can markedly improve the resulting embeddings on domain-specific tasks \citep[][and \autoref{fig:benchmarks}c]{muennighoff2022mteb}.
+Even for neural networks, or attention-based models, progress has been driven by much more than scale.
+Training or fine-tuning strategies play a very important role \cite{davidson2023ai}.
+For instance, in text embeddings across models of the same size, and often even for the same type of pre-trained model, fine-tuning to produce useful similarities can markedly improve the resulting embeddings on domain-specific tasks \citep[][and \autoref{fig:benchmarks}e]{muennighoff2022mteb}.
 We see this exemplified in the E5 model, which leverages both contrastive learning and curated data to achieve remarkable results \cite{wang2022text}.
-Considering text-based models, we have seen evidence that encoder-based models lead to representations that facilitate learning in relational data much better than decoder-based models, and do so in a much less compute intensive way \cite{grinsztajn2023vectorizing}.
+Considering text-based models, encoder-based models often lead to representations that facilitate learning or language processing much better than decoder-based models, and do so in a much less compute intensive way \cite{grinsztajn2023vectorizing,warner2024smarter}.